VasilisThePikachu/VasilisThePikachu/README.md

 ### I'm Vasilis

-- 💻 Teaching myself computer science (until i can go to colage :/)
+- 💻 Teaching myself computer stuff
-- 🌱 Currently working with Minecraft Servers, Discord/Twitter Bots and AI object detection
+- 🌱 Currently working with Minecraft Servers, Discord/Twitter Bots and AI object detection (ok maybe not the last one)
 - ⚡ When i'm not coding im probably drawing or playing games

 ###### Note: I am NOT cute >_<